 People around this time were asking me if they should buy them and I was saying NO, as "it's cheaper to pay the fine which incidentally hasn't come into force yet" but they were just ignoring me and buying them anyway.

 Us Brits are so law abiding it's almost comical.

 In January 2013 – the French government officially said that the introduction of a fine for not having an unused breathalyzer with you (which was to be €11) has been postponed indefinitely.

-Even now people still buy them, and they will continue to do so as they'd rather have some in the car if they get stopped as it's just one less thing the French police can pick fault with if you get stopped.
+Even now people still buy them, and they will continue to do so as they'd rather have some in the car if they get stopped as it's just one less thing the French police can pick fault with.

 If you would rather take some then here is a link to our NF Approved breathalyser kit.